What is Docker?

 MYSQL_ROOT_PASSWORD: example

-docker-compose up -d # start services
+docker compose up -d # start services

-docker-compose logs -f # follow logs
+docker compose logs -f # follow logs

-docker-compose down # stop & remove containers
+docker compose down # stop and remove

 Persist data and connect containers across networks.